PericoLedesma/free-genai-bootcamp-2025/lang-portal/Backend-Technical-Specs.md

 ## Technical Requirements

-- The backend will be built using Go
+- The backend will be built using python
 - The database will be SQLite3
-- The API will be built using Gin
+- The API will be built using FastAPI
--Mage is a task runner for Go.
+- Mage is a task runner for python
 - The API will always return JSON
 - There will no authentication or authorization
 - Everything be treated as a single user